YairHalberstadt/fluentlang/README.md

 ### In progress

-Design and implement discriminated unions.
+Design and implement unions.
+See #6, #8.

 ### ToDo